Negation and partial axiomatizations of dependence and independence logic revisited: Introduction

-holds if $\Gamma$ is a set of sentences of dependence or independence logic and $\phi$ is a first-order sentence.
-It was left open whether these partial axiomatizations can be generalized such that the above equivalence (\ref{cmp_eq}) holds if $\Gamma$ is a set of formulas (that possibly contain free variables) and $\phi$ is a (possibly open) first-order formula.
+holds if $\Gamma$ is a set of sentences of dependence logic (or independence logic) and $\phi$ is a first-order sentence.
+It was left open whether these partial axiomatizations can be generalized such that the above equivalence (\ref{cmp_eq}) holds if $\Gamma$ is a set of formulas (that possibly contain free variables) and $\phi$ is a first-order formula (that possibly contain free variables too).
 Kontinen \cite{Kontinen15foc} gave such a generalization by expanding the signature with an extra relation symbol so as to interpret the teams associated with the free variables.
-In this paper, we will generalize the partial axiomatization results in \cite{Axiom_fo_d_KV} and \cite{Hannula_fo_ind_13} via a different approach, an approach that makes use of the weak classical negation.
-We will define extensions of the systems given in \cite{Axiom_fo_d_KV} and \cite{Hannula_fo_ind_13} such that the equivalence (\ref{cmp_eq}) holds if $\Gamma$ is a set of formulas and $\phi$ is a formula that is negatable in the logics.
+In this paper, we will generalize the partial axiomatization results in \cite{Axiom_fo_d_KV,Hannula_fo_ind_13} via a different approach, an approach that makes essential use of the weak classical negation.
+We extend the systems given in \cite{Axiom_fo_d_KV,Hannula_fo_ind_13} by adding an elimination rule for the weak classical negation (\cn\!\textsf{E}), and show that the equivalence (\ref{cmp_eq}) holds for the extended systems if $\Gamma$ is a set of formulas and $\phi$ is a formula that is negatable in the logics.
+It should be noted that because the full class of negatable formulas is undecidable, as mentioned above, the weak classical negation elimination rule \cn\!\textsf{E} and thus the full extended systems are undecidable.
+Nevertheless, by restricting the rule \cn\!\textsf{E} to decidable subclasses of negatable formulas, such as the above-mentioned hierarchy of negatable formulas, our systems can already have interesting applications.
+As an illustration, we will give in this paper explicit derivations of Armstrong's Axioms \cite{Armstrong_Axioms} and the Geiger-Paz-Pearl axioms \cite{Geiger-Paz-Pearl_1991} in database theory in our extended system of independence logic, and we will also demonstrate that Arrow's Impossibility Theorem \cite{Arrow51} in social choice theory is derivable in the system too.

 This paper is organized as follows.
 In Section 2 we recall the basics of dependence and independence logic.
-Section 3 gives the characterization of negatable formulas or sentences in the logics.
-In Section 4 we extend the natural deduction systems of dependence and independence logic in \cite{Axiom_fo_d_KV} and \cite{Hannula_fo_ind_13} to axiomatize negatable consequences in the logics.
-Section 5 discusses a class of negatable formulas in independence logic, of which dependence and independence atoms are members.
-In Section 6 we illustrate the extended systems by deriving Armstrong's Axioms and the Geiger-Paz-Pearl axioms of dependence and independence atoms in the extended system of independence logic.
+Section 3 proves a characterization theorem for negatable formulas or sentences in the logics.
+In Section 4 we extend the systems of natural deduction of dependence and independence logic in \cite{Axiom_fo_d_KV,Hannula_fo_ind_13} to axiomatize negatable consequences in the logics.
+Section 5 identifies a class of negatable formulas in independence logic, of which dependence and independence atoms are members.
+In Section 6 we illustrate the extended system of independence logic by deriving Armstrong's Axioms and the Geiger-Paz-Pearl axioms of dependence and independence atoms in the system.
 We finish by making some concluding remarks in Section 7.